Voice-Tracking Can Make Good Shows Great

 Television does it every day.

 Late night personality shows are all voice-tracked.
-They record in late afternoon for airing that evening. actually takes longer to record than the actual air time.
+They record in late afternoon for airing that evening.
+Taping these shows actually takes longer to record than the actual air time.
 That’s because they place a great deal of importance on the quality of the content.
 Pre-recording allows the luxury of making each show better than a live performance!

 Problems start when air personalities don’t take voice-tracking seriously.
 For some reason, we think of recorded breaks as less important than the “real” show-you know, the ones performed live.
 But it’s all the same to the audience.
 It doesn’t matter if it’s live.
 It does matter if it’s good.